 Guides for Survivors

-Three guides will become available in summer of 2013, specifically for survivors and loved ones who have experienced sexual abuse or assault.
+Three guides will become available in 2015, specifically for survivors and loved ones who have experienced sexual abuse or assault.

-- A Self-Help Guide for Transgender Sexual Violence Survivors will be a substantial document that will include information about the prevalence of sexual violence against transgender/gender non-conforming individuals; list common long- and short-term responses to trauma; address the question of whether there is a relationship between sexual assault and gender identity issues; discuss issues associated with WPATH Standards of Care and Informed Consent models as they relate to sexual assault survivors and how their gender identity issues are assessed; describe the typical set of services available to sexual violence survivors in their own communities, including how transgender survivors can advocate for their inclusion and/or respectful treatment within such services; provide recommended reading and resource lists of self-help books, websites, and listservs, with annotations describing how well they address transgender survivors and SOFFAs and their issues; and give quotations from other transgender sexual violence survivors.
+- Transgender Sexual Violence Survivors: A Self-Help Guide to Healing and Understanding is a substantial document that includes information about the prevalence of sexual violence against transgender/gender non-conforming individuals; lists common long- and short-term responses to trauma; addresses the question of whether there is a relationship between sexual assault and gender identity issues; discusses issues associated with WPATH Standards of Care and Informed Consent models as they relate to sexual assault survivors and how their gender identity issues are assessed; describes the typical set of services available to sexual violence survivors in their own communities, including how transgender survivors can advocate for their inclusion and/or respectful treatment within such services; provides recommended reading and resource lists of self-help books, websites, and listservs, with annotations describing how well they address transgender survivors and SOFFAs and their issues; and gives quotations from other transgender sexual violence survivors.

 - A Guide for SOFFAs of Transgender Sexual Violence Survivors will include similar content and sections from the Self-Help Guide for Transgender Sexual Violence Survivors, supplemented with discussions of how secondary survivors are impacted by a loved one’s sexual abuse/assault; advice on self-care and finding support for secondary survivors; and tips on supporting a primary survivor.
 Quotes from other SOFFA secondary survivors will be featured throughout.